Written indirect questions either report someone else’s question or introduce a new topic. Direct questions only do

 In English-speaking cultures, direct questions are often considered an impolite way of asking other people for information.
 Indirect questions are a means of sounding politer.
 Here is an example:

 (g) Could you tell me where the library is?

 In formal writing, on the other hand, a non-reporting indirect question like (g) would rarely be found because it expects the addressee to answer the question (an exception is essay questions, where a tutor might say explain why… instead of just why…? – see 94.
 Essay Instruction Words).
 However, indirect questions with other non-reporting purposes are found quite commonly instead.
 One major purpose is topic-introducing, like this:

 (h) The question is why bees are less numerous today.

-Direct questions with this purpose (Why are bees less numerous today?) are also possible as either a first sentence or a heading, but are quite informal and hence quite rare in formal English writing.
-A further example of a topic-introducing indirect question is in the post 138.
+Direct questions with a topic-introducing purpose (Why are bees less numerous today?) are also possible as either a first sentence or a heading, but are quite informal and hence quite rare in formal English writing.
+For a further example of a topic-introducing indirect question, see 138.
 Test your Command of English.
 For more about informality, see 46.
 How to Avoid “I”, “We” and “You” and 108.
 Formal & Informal Words.

 An alternative non-reporting use of indirect questions in formal writing is what I call “speech characterisation” – saying something about the question rather than promising an answer.
-Usually, the characterisation will be done with a particular kind of asking or explaining word outside the question, e.g. it is astonishing why … .
-Sentence (d) above seems of this kind, as do questions after it is with a doubt adjective like uncertain (see 103.
-Using “it” for a Subsequent Verb).
+Usually, the characterisation will be done with a particular kind of asking or explaining word outside the question, e.g. it is astonishing why… .
+Sentence (d) above seems of this kind, as do questions after it is with doubt adjectives such as uncertain (see 103.
+Postponed Subjects in “It” Sentences).
 For speech characterisation with other kinds of indirect speech, see 127.
 When to Use Indirect Speech.